 'I don’t know if I would say that Gen Z yellow has overtaken Millennial Pink as this is going to two different audiences who were/are turning to these particular colours for different reasons.
 Millennial Pink was very much of its time and with the shift towards a genderless, seasonless approach to colour, it made perfect sense for this colour/shades of colour to take centre stage.
 Today, we see this colour shifting into a more lilac or lavender pink shade.
 So pink is not going away, it is just evolving.

 For me, Gen Z yellow is about our need for positivity in a world that has become increasingly challenging.
-Similarly to Millennial Pink, these bright and vibrant yellow shades are sticking around and we already see them emerging on the catwalk for spring/summer 2019,’ enthuses Laurie.
+Similarly to Millennial Pink, these bright and vibrant yellow shades are sticking around and we already see them emerging on the catwalks,' enthuses Laurie.

-‘Gen Z yellow has stolen the spotlight in 2018 and overtaken millennial pink in the world of fashion, and I predict even bigger things to come for yellow in the interiors world.
-Millennial pink has young connotations, while yellow creates a much more sophisticated look, especially when contrasted with darker colours like deep blue or even olive green,’ explains Lucy Ward, Trouva.
+'Gen Z yellow has stolen the spotlight over the past few years, overtaking millennial pink in the world of fashion, and I predict even bigger things to come for yellow in the interiors world.
+Millennial pink has young connotations, while yellow creates a much more sophisticated look, especially when contrasted with darker colours like deep blue or even olive green,' explains Lucy Ward, Trouva (opens in new tab).

 It seems the topic has become a huge debate in the interiors industry, and one that we are all very intrigued by.

 How to use Gen Z yellow in your home

 'Gen Z yellow adds brightness and happiness.
 Bringing Gen Z yellow into your home could take many forms.
 Paint on a wall to bring attention opens up cramped and dark spaces.
 It is also ideal for the front door as it is eye-arresting and offers instantaneous warmth,' adds Laurie.